Expulsion of the Acadians

-The Expulsion of the Acadians (Note: Also known as the Great Upheaval, the Great Expulsion, the Great Deportation, and the Deportation of the Acadians (Le Grand Dérangement or Déportation des Acadiens)) occurred when Great Britain attempted an ethnic cleansing of French-speaking Catholic inhabitants of an area of the eastern seaboard historically known as Acadia between 1755 and 1764.
-Acadia included the modern Canadian Maritime provinces of Nova Scotia, New Brunswick, and Prince Edward Island, along with part of the US state of Maine.
-The expulsion occurred during the French and Indian War, the North American theatre of the Seven Years' War.
+The Expulsion of the Acadians (Note: Also known as the Great Upheaval, the Great Expulsion, the Great Deportation, and the Deportation of the Acadians (Le Grand Dérangement or Déportation des Acadiens)) was the forced removal (Note: The term "forced removal" is being used intentionally.
+For the academic discussions about referring to this event as "ethnic cleansing" or a "deportation", see the Historical analysis section.) of the French colonists of the North American region historically known as Acadia between 1755 and 1764 by Great Britain.
+It included the modern Canadian Maritime provinces of Nova Scotia, New Brunswick, and Prince Edward Island, along with part of the US state of Maine.
+The Expulsion occurred during the French and Indian War, the North American theatre of the Seven Years' War.

-Of an estimated 14,100 Acadians, approximately 11,500 were deported, of whom 5,000 died of disease, starvation or shipwrecks.
-Their land was given to settlers loyal to Britain, mostly immigrants from New England and Scotland.
+Of an estimated 14,100 Acadians, approximately 11,500 were deported, of whom 5,000 died of disease, starvation, or shipwrecks.
+Their land was given to settlers loyal to Scotland.
 The event is largely regarded as a crime against humanity, though the modern-day use of the term "genocide" is debated by scholars.
 (Note: Stephen White calculated the number of Acadians in 1755.)
-According to a 1764 census, 2,600 Acadians remained in Nova Scotia at that time, having eluded capture.
+According to a 1764 census, 2,600 Acadians remained in Nova Scotia, having eluded capture.

 In 1710, during the War of the Spanish Succession, the British captured Port Royal, the capital of Acadia.
 The 1713 Peace of Utrecht ceded the territory to Great Britain while allowing the Acadians to keep their lands.
 Reluctant to sign an unconditional oath of allegiance to Britain, over the following decades some participated in French military operations and helped maintain supply lines to the French fortresses of Louisbourg and Beauséjour.
 As a result, the British sought to eliminate any future military threat posed by the Acadians and to permanently cut the supply lines they provided to Louisbourg by removing them from the area.